sam-i-e/cheree/README.md

-# RS-Hub
+# cheree
-Repo with the RS Hub website
+Repo with the cheree RS Hub website